Hellbovine

 1E) In NTLite, click on the "Main menu" button on the top left (signified by 3 horizontal lines), then "Check for updates" and then click the first "Update" button, under the "Tool" header.
 If it is grayed out then you are on the latest version already.

 1A) Download the attachments.
 The "Screenshots" folder contains images showing the Task Manager and LatencyMon results.
 Compared to a stock Windows 10 21H2 install, this optimized image has 17% fewer processes, 34% fewer threads, 23% fewer handles, memory usage down to 1.0 gigabytes, and many tweaks that improve the user-experience which do not have a way to be measured by a tool.
-The other folder is "Tweaks" and it contains the layout and registry files you will need to create the image.
-After downloading the folders, right-click on them and "Extract All", choose a destination, then click "Extract".
-Afterwards, delete the original zipped folders.
+The "Tweaks" folder contains the layout and registry files needed to create the image.
+After downloading the folders, right-click on them and "Extract All", choose a destination, click "Extract" and then delete the original zipped folders.

 1B) Exit out of all open programs and reboot.